eaxly/alien-update/README.md

 </div>

 # Alien Update
-is a command for ubuntu and ubuntu based-distros that does stuff.
+is a command for ubuntu and ubuntu based-distros that updates a lot of packages.

-It:
+# Features:
 - updates ubuntu repositories
 - upgrades ubuntu packages
 - updates snap packages\*
 - updates flatpak packages\*
 - pip packages \*\*
 - global npm packages \*\*
+- npm itself \*\*
 - antibody packages \*\*

 \*: means that it will only be updated if the package is installed